The Living Daylights: Filming

 Principal photography commenced at Gibraltar on 17 September 1986.
 Aerial stuntmen B. J. Worth and Jake Lombard performed the pre-credits parachute jump.
 Both the terrain and wind were unfavourable.
 Consideration was given to the stunt being done using cranes but aerial stunts arranger B. J. Worth stuck to skydiving and completed the scenes in a day.
 The aircraft used for the jump was a Lockheed C-130 Hercules, which in the film had M's office installed in the aircraft cabin.
 The initial point of view for the scene shows M in what appears to be his usual London office, but the camera then zooms out to reveal that it is, in fact, inside an aircraft.

 Although marked as a Royal Air Force aircraft, the one in shot belonged to the Spanish Air Force and was used again later in the film for the Afghanistan sequences, this time in Soviet markings.
 During this later chapter, a fight breaks out on the open ramp of the aircraft in flight between Bond and Necros, before Necros falls to his death.
 Although the plot and preceding shots suggest the aircraft is a C-130, the shot of Necros falling away from the aircraft show a twin engine cargo plane, a Fairchild C-123 Provider.
-Worth and Lombard also doubled for Bond and Necros in the scenes where they are hanging and fighting on a bag in a plane's open cargo door, with the exterior shots filmed over the Mojave Desert.
+Worth and Lombard also doubled for Bond and Necros in the scenes where they are hanging and fighting on a bag in a plane's open cargo door, with the exterior shots filmed over the Mojave Desert in the United States.

 The press would not meet Dalton and d'Abo until 5 October 1986, when the main unit travelled to Vienna.
 Almost two weeks after the second unit filming on Gibraltar, the first unit started shooting with Andreas Wisniewski and stunt man Bill Weston.
 During the course of the three days it took to film this fight, Weston fractured a finger and Wisniewski knocked him out once.
-The next day found the crew on location at Stonor House, Oxfordshire, doubling for Bladen's Safe House, the first scene Jeroen Krabbé filmed.
+The next day found the crew on location at Stonor House, Oxfordshire, doubling for Blayden's Safe House, the first scene Jeroen Krabbé filmed.